techinnconsult/email-builder/readme.md

 You can convert html to pdf by following command.

+php artisan html:pdf 1

+If you add "1" it means all foles in /storage/html/ will be converted to pdf.
+If you give any specific filename like temp then you need to add following command

-php artisan html:pdf
+php artisan html:pdf temp

 You have to place all html files on following path

-/public/html/

-That command pick all pdf and put them on following path

-/public/html/pdf/
+/storage/html/

+All PDF will be exported to following path

+/storage/pdf/

 All PDF have random names, they stored in database.